What Does OST Mean in Music?

 Examples of OST in Music

-Another fantastic soundtrack is that of the HBO series Game of Thrones.
-The show’s music was composed by Ramin Djawadi, who often uses traditional instruments like strings and flutes and modern synthesizers and electric guitars.
-Some of the most popular tracks from the show include “Hold the Door” and “Arrival at Winterfell.”
+Another fantastic soundtrack comes from the HBO series Game of Thrones.
+Composed by Ramin Djawadi, it features a mix of traditional instruments like strings and flutes, along with modern synthesizers and electric guitars.
+Popular tracks include “Hold the Door” and “Arrival at Winterfell.”

 Differences Between Score and Original Soundtrack